|

 were mint.
 Finally, after forty-five minutes, Mrs. Allenby, from the next

-farm who's on the party line--Mama is always listening in on other people's
+farm who's on the party line--Mama is always listening in on other

 conversations--broke in and said she needed the phone.
 Kids had to get off